usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 ---

-### Enhanced Discussion Requirements
+### Enhanced discussion requirements

 **Initial Post Requirements (Due: End of Module 4)**

 Your initial post must include:

 1. Case Study Selection and Analysis (300-400 words)
-   * Clearly identify which case study you selected and why
+   * Clearly identify which case study you selected and why.
-   * Summarize the key acquisition failures and their root causes
+   * Summarize the key acquisition failures and their root causes.
-   * Connect these failures to broader patterns in federal IT acquisition
+   * Connect these failures to broader patterns in federal IT acquisition.
 2. Question Responses (200-250 words each)
-   * Address all three questions with specific, actionable recommendations
+   * Address all three questions with specific, actionable recommendations.
-   * Include at least one concrete example of contract language, evaluation criteria, or oversight procedure
+   * Include at least one concrete example of contract language, evaluation criteria, or oversight procedure.
-   * Reference concepts and practices learned throughout the DITAP course
+   * Reference concepts and practices learned throughout the DITAP course.

 **Peer Engagement Requirements (Due: One week after initial posts)**

 Engage meaningfully with at least three classmates' posts by:

-1. Comparative Analysis: Compare your approach with classmates who chose different case studies but similar acquisition strategies
+1. Comparative Analysis: Compare your approach with classmates who chose different case studies but similar acquisition strategies.
-2. Alternative Perspectives: Challenge or build upon classmates' recommendations with specific examples from your experience
+2. Alternative Perspectives: Challenge or build upon classmates' recommendations with specific examples from your experience.
-3. Implementation Discussion: Discuss practical challenges of implementing proposed solutions in real federal acquisition environments
+3. Implementation Discussion: Discuss practical challenges of implementing proposed solutions in real federal acquisition environments.
-4. Best Practice Synthesis: Identify common themes across different approaches and case studies
+4. Best Practice Synthesis: Identify common themes across different approaches and case studies.

 **Success Tips**

 1. Be Specific: Use concrete examples of contract language, evaluation criteria, or oversight procedures rather than general statements about "better management."
-2. Connect to Acquisition: Every recommendation should clearly show how procurement decisions enable or prevent the desired technical outcomes
+2. Connect to Acquisition: Every recommendation should clearly show how procurement decisions enable or prevent the desired technical outcomes.
-3. Apply Course Concepts: Reference specific DITAP concepts, frameworks, and best practices learned throughout the course
+3. Apply Course Concepts: Reference specific DITAP concepts, frameworks, and best practices learned throughout the course.
-4. Think Practically: Consider real-world implementation challenges, including budget constraints, regulatory requirements, and political pressures
+4. Think Practically: Consider real-world implementation challenges, including budget constraints, regulatory requirements, and political pressures.
-5. Learn from Peers: Use peer discussion to refine your understanding and discover alternative approaches to common challenges
+5. Learn from Peers: Use peer discussion to refine your understanding and discover alternative approaches to common challenges.

 ---

-### Additional Resources for Analysis
+### Additional resources for analysis

 Federal Acquisition Context